josephsgithub/pyfun/README.md

 >  Teachers and parents are encouraged to
 >  read [*Welcome Teachers!*](teachers/README.md)

+[comment]: # This is some sort of multiline comment

 ## Summary
 **Welcome to Python!** In this course you will learn the fundamentals of programming in Python.
 Concepts include variables, operators,